cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

     - Cannot be empty, must contain at least one label matcher argument.

 `POST /api/v1/admin/tsdb/cancel_delete_request`  - To cancel a request if it has not been processed yet for permanent deletion.
-I.e. it is in the query filtering stage (see the deletion lifecycle below).
+This can only be done before the `-purger.delete-request-cancel-period` has passed.
 Parameters:

 - `request_id`